sytandas/crud/README.md

-simple crud program using python and postgresql
+Simple crud program using python and postgresql